How to Fix a Leaky Sales Funnel

-Do you know that 79% of your leads will not convert?
+Did you know that 79% of leads won't convert?

 For most businesses, we know where the problem lies: a leaky sales funnel.

 A leaky sales funnel is a huge stumbling block to increasing revenue and improving your bottom line.
-For this reason, every business must discover a way to reduce or stop leaks in their sales funnels.
+For this reason, businesses should look for ways to reduce or stop leaks in their sales funnels.

-In this post, we will discuss the various ways of fixing a leaky sales funnel.
+In this post, we'll share several ways to fix your leaky sales funnel.
 But before we do that, let’s look at a few factors that may make your sales funnel work against you.

 A value proposition is an important fundamental input to a business as it answers why people should buy your products and not competitors.